-Pilot Training Next offers innovative approach to preparing a new generation of aviators
+Pilot Training Next offers innovative approach to preparing aviators

-Training is an essential, and expensive, part of an airman’s ascension to pilot.
-Before getting into an actual cockpit, they typically train in high fidelity simulators, but their hours are constrained by the limited number of these sophisticated simulators.
-Because those cost millions, a limited number of future pilots can complete training in any given year.
+Training is an essential part of aviators’ ascensions to flight readiness.
+Before getting into an actual aircraft cockpit, they typically train in high fidelity simulators, but their training hours are constrained by the limited number of these sophisticated, million-dollar machines.

 “We act like a special forces team,” said senior engineer Jennifer Lewis, who is an expert in modeling and simulation.
-“The SAIC employees on our PTN program wear multiple hats and work in close synchronization.
+“The SAIC employees on the PTN program wear multiple hats and work in close synchronization.
 But they can act on their own when needed to accomplish program objectives.
 Every employee has a holistic understanding of the program.”

 Changing the game

-By empowering recruits with their own VR workstations, and giving them 24/7 access, we are helping the U.S. armed services transform their training culture and accelerate learning.
+By empowering student pilots with their own VR workstations, and giving them 24/7 access to immersive training, we are helping the U.S. armed services transform their training culture and accelerate learning.